darrenks/atlas/docs/ops.md

 In the op chart there is `Num`.
 All numeric operations can operate on `Int` or `Char` if it "makes sense".
 BQN does a good job describing this see [note on affine characters](https://mlochbaum.github.io/BQN/doc/types.html#characters).

+Note structure for using `?` / `if` is:

+    if cond then true_clause else false_clause

+Which is the same as:

+    false_clause ? cond ) true_clause

+The symbol version is highly unusual compared normal languages, this order is least likely to require parenthesis.
+I expect it to only be used when code golfing, and that the more intuitive if/then/else style to be much easier to use.
+Despite the seemingly complicated structure this op is a normal function, what is unusual about it is that it is the only op that takes more than 2 args, and thus it does require some special syntax.